Sidarion/python-broadcast-forwarder/README.md

 3. Run the script using the command
 `pbf.py -p Port -b Broadcast_IP`

-## Running the test ##
+## Testing ##
 1. Start the script on your Linux router.
 2. Send a directed broadcast to the router.
-3. Check, if the broadcast arrives in the correct subnet.
+3. Check if the broadcast arrives in the correct subnet.